 When Voices Of Hope Evangelistic Team is ministering in Word and Song, their Fire Choir will sing several songs and then lead the Congregation in singing.
 Since that isn't possible, please click here and may you be blessed by singing along with "Because He Lives!"

-To listen to Rev. Sandy's Sunday, April 4, 2021, sermon, click here or read it below.
+To listen to Rev. Sandy's Sunday, April 4, 2021, Message, click here or read it below.

 Because He Lives!

 Good Morning and Happy Easter to the followers of Voices Of Hope Evangelistic Team and to all who are listening to or reading this message via Facebook and our Website!
 What an awesome privilege we have to praise and worship God on Resurrection Sunday!

 Today’s message comes from I Corinthians 15:1-22 and you can be turning there in your Bibles.
 There are many messages that can be shared on Easter Sunday morning and as I prayed about what to share with you, the hymn “Because He Lives,” written by Gloria and Bill Gaither, kept running through my mind.
 The chorus says: